Workshops & Consultation

 Additional Campus Resources

-Please check our page outlining the various campus offices who offer diversity, equity and inclusion opportunities.
+Visit the DU DEI Portal for all-campus resources and other key campus offices who offer diversity, equity and inclusion opportunities.